maxidea1024/unleash-proxy-lua/README.md

 ### Step 3: Let the client synchronize

-You should wait for the client's `ready` or `initialized` events before you start working with it.
+You should wait for the client's `ready` or `init` events before you start working with it.
 Before it's ready, the client might not report the correct state for your features.

 ```lua
 client:On(Togglet.Events.READY, function()